-The G20/OECD Base Erosion and Profit Shifting ("BEPS") project has driven a change in preferential intangibles regimes, including the UK's Patent Box.
-The principles behind the changes have been agreed by the Forum for Harmful Tax Practices and form part of BEPS Action 5 - "Countering Harmful Tax Practices".
-The changes are intended to limit access to preferential intangibles regimes to companies that can demonstrate that they were engaged in the substantive activities which gave rise to the profits benefiting from the preferential regime.
-R&D activity is used as a proxy for substance in this case.
+The G20/OECD Base Erosion and Profit Shifting ('BEPS') project drove a change in preferential intangibles regimes, including the UK's Patent Box.
+Practices and form part of BEPS Action 5 - 'Countering Harmful Tax Practices'.
+The changes intended to limit access to preferential intangibles regimes to companies that demonstrate that they are engaged in the substantive activities which give rise to the profits benefiting from the preferential regime.
+R&D activity is used as a proxy for substance in this case

-As a result of these changes, grandfathering under the original UK Patent Box regime will only be available for companies elected into the regime for accounting periods straddling 1 July 2016, and only in respect of patents that were filed (or acquired from a third party) before 1 July 2016.
-Grandfathering ceases on 30 June 2021.
-It is important to note that, although a company must have been a qualifying company by 30 June 2016 and elected into the regime in respect of an accounting period straddling 1 July 2016, in order to be eligible for grandfathering provisions, the standard two year time limits for making the election into the regime apply.
-Therefore, if a claimant company with an accounting period ended 31 December 2016 has not elected into the regime by 31 December 2018, the grandfathering provisions are not applicable unless specific provisions related to the transfer of a trade apply.
+As a result of these changes, grandfathering under the original UK Patent Box regime was only available for companies elected into the regime for accounting periods straddling 1 July 2016, and only in respect of patents that were filed (or acquired from a third party) before 1 July 2016.
+Grandfathering ceased on 30 June 2021.